Chi-Town Rumble: Preliminary matches

 The third match was a Loser Leaves NWA match pitting the Midnight Express (Bobby Eaton and Stan Lane) and their manager Jim Cornette against Original Midnight Express (Dennis Condrey and Randy Rose) and their manager Paul E. Dangerously.
 Condrey left NWA just before the event and was replaced by Jack Victory.
 Lane and Rose started the match.
 The match went back and forth with both teams exchanging momentum.
 Dangerously was eventually tagged into the match.
 Dangerously tagged in Rose after a few attacks.
 Rose was tagged in.
 Dangerously distracted Cornette, allowing Rose to attack Cornette.
 He tagged in Dangerously, allowing Cornette and Dangerously to battle each other for the first time in the match.
 The match continued until miscommunication occurred between Original Midnight Express.
-Cornette tripped Dangerously outside the ring while Eaton and Lane delivered a Double Flapjack to Rose to win the match.
+Cornette tripped Dangerously outside the ring while Eaton and Lane delivered a double flapjack to Rose, enabling Lane to pin him and win the match for the Midnight Express.

 The next match that occurred was between Rick Steiner and Mike Rotunda for the NWA World Television Championship.
 Steiner's younger brother Scott Steiner made his NWA debut at the event and appeared at ringside with Rick to manage him.
 Steiner and Rotunda exchanged submission maneuvers on each other.
 Rotunda offered Steiner a handshake but Steiner did not shake hands with him.
 Rotunda applied an abdominal stretch and cheated near the ropes.
 Steiner countered the hold with an Oklahoma roll but was in the ropes.
 Rotunda gained momentum and attacked Steiner in the corner with his shoulder.
 Steiner performed a scoop powerslam to Rotunda.
 Steiner was about to win the match until Kevin Sullivan distracted Steiner by talking about his dog Spike.
 Rotunda took advantage and delivered a back suplex to Steiner.
 Rotunda missed a dropkick on Steiner and received Mounted Punches in the corner by Steiner.
 Steiner applied a sleeper hold on Rotunda.
 Rotunda's back fell on Steiner and Steiner's shoulders were pinned.
 As a result, Rotunda won the title.